 Costa Rica on a budget: Some extra money-saving tips!

-Although Costa Rica is a relatively expensive destination, we think that budget travelers should be able to survive on about $30-50 dollars per day.
-This should be easy enough if you follow some of these tips.
+Although Costa Rica is a relatively expensive destination, at least compared to other places in Central America and Latin America, we think that budget travelers should be able to survive on about $30-50 dollars per day.
+This should be easy enough if you follow some of the tips below…

 1. Stay in dorms